awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 `DesiredCapacity`  <a name="cfn-as-group-desiredcapacity"></a>
 The number of Amazon EC2 instances that the Auto Scaling group attempts to maintain\.
 The number must be greater than or equal to the minimum size of the group and less than or equal to the maximum size of the group\.
 If you do not specify a desired capacity, the default is the minimum size of the group\.
-If `SpotPrice` is not set in the [LaunchConfiguration](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-launchconfig.html) for the Auto Scaling group, then Amazon EC2 Auto Scaling will begin to launch instances based on `DesiredCapacity`\.
-CloudFormation will not mark the Auto Scaling group as successful \(by setting its status to CREATE\_COMPLETE\) until the desired capacity is reached\.
-If `SpotPrice` *is* set, then `DesiredCapacity` will not be used as a criteria for success, since instances will only be started when the Spot price has been matched\.
-After the Spot price has been matched, however, Amazon EC2 Auto Scaling uses `DesiredCapacity` as the target capacity for the group\.
+CloudFormation marks the Auto Scaling group as successful \(by setting its status to CREATE\_COMPLETE\) when the desired capacity is reached\.
+However, if `SpotPrice` is set in the [launch configuration](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-launchconfig.html), then desired capacity is not used as a criteria for success, because whether your request is fulfilled depends on Spot Instance capacity and your maximum price\.
+If the current Spot price is less than your specified maximum price, Amazon EC2 Auto Scaling uses `DesiredCapacity` as the target capacity for the group\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)